 In the first and third quarters Mohun, as previously described, but with crescent moved to go overall.
 Hyde in the second quarter.
 “Sable, a lion rampant argent debruised by a bend gules” in the third quarter for Churchill.

-The younger Maximilian married Elizabeth Chawcott or Chaldicot etc. Her paternal arms were “azure, three arrows erect points downward or.”
+The second Maximilian married Elizabeth Chawcott or Chaldicot etc. Her paternal arms were “azure, three arrows erect points downward or.”
 There is no monument to her or her husband in the church.
-She was not an heiress so the arms of the third Maximilian would have been the same as Maximilian, his father.
+She was not an heiress so her elder son, the third Maximilian, would have inherited the same arms as used by Maximilian (2), his father.